Ford VIN Decoder: a Guide to Understand Your Ford VIN

 11: Assembly Plant

-This tells you which factory built the vehicle.
+Indicates which factory built the vehicle.

 12-17: Serial Number

-The last six digits are the vehicle’s unique serial number.
-This is like the vehicle’s ID in the production line.
+The last six digits are the vehicle's unique serial number.

-How to Read a Ford VIN?
+How to read a Ford VIN (example)

 • 1FM: Ford SUV made in the USA